 One benefit not often discussed in respect to high intensity training is the mental component.
 Fact: Training for, and competing in endurance sports events is not easy.
 More specifically and for lack of a better word, the intensity level during high intensity training and racing can be downright painful.

-For those of you that have been coaching for any amount of time, you’ve likely seen a correlation between clients that have a high pain tolerance and a relatively robust athletic/sport history.
+For those of you that have been training and racing for a while, you’ve likely noticed that the longer you’ve been training/racing, the higher your pain tolerance has become.
 This isn’t a coincidence.
 Conversely, individuals that have either never or infrequently experienced self-induced pain during athletic endeavors likely will not have the same pain tolerance as those that have had repeated exposure.

 The ability to deal with the discomforts of training and racing doesn’t just happen overnight.
 Like the physiological side of training, the mental side of training takes just as much adaptation and time.